spineo/local-yum-mariadb/README.md

 ## Test Accessing the Repo Remotely

-As _root_ user, create the _/etc/yum.repos.d/mariadb.repo_ with contents below (for now, disabling _gpgcheck_ though it can be enabled as shown earlier) in a remote VM:
+As _root_ user, create the _/etc/yum.repos.d/mariadb.repo_ with contents below (for now, disabling _gpgcheck_ though it can easily be enabled as shown earlier) in a remote VM:
 ```
 [mariadb]
 name=mariadb